 , Montmartre has long been known as the premier artist's enclave in the city.

 The word Montmartre is translated to mean "mountain of the martyr" and was derived from the martyrdom of Saint Denis - the bishop of Paris - who was decapitated atop the hill in 250 AD.

-This hill outside the city was settled because, during the 19th century, the emperor Napoleon III had given much of the prime land inside the city to his wealthy friends, who were charged with the task of developing it.
+This hill outside the city was settled because, during the nineteenth century, the emperor Napoleon III had given much of the prime land inside the city to his wealthy friends, who were charged with the task of developing it.
 The original inhabitants were forced to move to Paris's outskirts where they quickly established their own "town" sans the rules and regulations of the city.

 Place du Tertre

 came a number of entertainment establishments that were less than reputable, like Moulin Rouge

 During the mid to late 1800s, artists also began calling Montmartre home.
 Pissarro and Jongkind were two of the first to live there, followed by such greats as Edgar Degas, Henri Matisse, Toulouse-Lautrec, Pierre-Auguste Renoir, and Pablo Picasso, just to name a few.
 Composers, like Erik Satie, also lived in the area.

 As a designated historic area, little development is allowed in Montmartre so, thankfully, it has retained much of its character and village-like charm.
 Just walking around the district is a treat, but if you want to do some